-Bulgaria in the context of the EU.
+Bulgaria in the context of the EU

 Bulgaria is a member of the European Union since 2007.
-Since its acceptance, the country has been a hot spot for property buyers in search of cheap houses and apartments.
+Since its acceptance, the country has been a hotspot for property buyers in search of cheap houses and apartments.
 A lot of Brits have bought holiday homes in the Bulgarian countryside or near the Black sea coast.

 Traditionally, villages in Bulgaria have been negatively affected by the aging population.
 The younger generations have migrated to bigger cities whilst others have left the country altogether.
 This trend has led to overpopulation in the cities and the crowded streets of the capital Sofia are a prime example of that.
 Increased demand for flats in Sofia has pushed prices to over 1,000 Euro per square meter.
 In the current context of the global pandemic with the country in lockdown, families are left stranded with no access to outdoor space.
 Why does that matter?

-A new emerging trend.
+A new emerging trend

 A new trend is emerging amongst families with children who buy houses on the outskirts of main cities often at a much cheaper price.
 This offers them the best of both worlds: the proximity to schools, health care, and jobs all in abundance in the urban areas with a garden and more outdoor lifestyle typical for the countryside.
-This option also makes sense financially given property prices in villages around Sofia vary in the region of 250 to 450 Euro per sq. meter.
+This option also makes sense financially given property prices in villages around Sofia vary in the region from 250 to 450 Euro per sq. meter.
 This compares to slightly higher prices between 600 and 800 Euro per sq. meter for villages on the seaside (close to the two main cities Burgas and Varna).
 Finally, in the area around Bulgaria’s second-biggest city, Plovdiv, properties cost between 300 and 600 Euro per sq. meter.

 The average budget for a house around Sofia would be between 50,000 and 80,000 Euro, whilst the average for the country is lower between 20,000 and 50,000 Euro.
 Here we shortlisted some well-known estate agents to help with your property search.